 I must be honest; I don’t hand cut dovetails, but I do use a dovetail saw to make fine, straight, and very accurate cuts on other types of woodworking joints.
 For those cuts, nothing but a quality dovetail saw will suffice.
-And as long as I’m being honest, I’ll admit one more thing; this saw is down right cool looking, and that is what initially “lured” me to buy one.
-I have not been disappointed.
-I use my Veritas 14-tpi (teeth per inch) dovetail saw to rip as well as crosscut.
+And as long as I’m being honest, I’ll admit one more thing; this saw is downright cool looking and initially “lured” me to buy one.
+I am satisfied.
+I use my Veritas 14-TPI (teeth per inch) dovetail saw to rip and crosscut.
 It works great for both types of sawing.
-Since getting my saw, Veritas has expanded their line of premium saws to include a 20-tpi dovetail saw, and a 16-tpi crosscut saw.
+Since getting my saw, Veritas has expanded its line of premium saws to include a 20-TPI dovetail saw and a 16-TPI crosscut saw.

 All three of the saws are 14-1/4″ long overall with 9-1/4″ long blades that cut 1-9/16″ deep.
 The tooth geometry of each saw is different to accomplish a different task.
-I’m told the 14-tpi dovetail saw is best used to cut dovetails on 1/2″ and thicker stock, and the 20-tpi dovetail saw is best used on stock thinner than 1/2″.
-The 16-tpi saw is designed to excel at crosscutting.
-Truly, the 14-tpi saw I have suits my needs just fine.
+I’m told the 14-TPI dovetail saw is best used to cut dovetails on 1/2,” and thicker stock and the 20-TPI dovetail saw is best used on stock thinner than 1/2″.
+The 16-TPI saw is designed to excel at crosscutting.
+Truly, the 14-TPI saw I have suits my needs just fine.
 One last thing to note: These saws are super sharp “out of the box.”
 The first few cuts you make, the saw will seem to grab.
-This effect goes away rather quickly after you make a few full stroke cuts in dense hardwood.
+This effect disappears quickly after you make a few full-stroke cuts in dense hardwood.

 Photo By Manufacturer

 Veritas Premium Saws – Lee Valley Tools